blinkworth1/Adrian_myController13/README.md

 Also arduino MIDI 4.2 library is required.... well it would be, if the Midi interface worked ...

+The example in the repository has further instructions on usage.
+The .h and .cpp files go in your arduino library folder (assuming you are using the arduino ide), and the example should compile sweet as...

 The digital pins used are, in order, 2, 14, 7, 8, 15, 22, 23, 18, 3, 4, 5, 11, 6.
 SO ... if you want 4 digital pins, use 2, 14, 7, and 8 (the first 4).
 They are the pins for the joystick.

 The rotary encoder is on digital 16 and 17 ...